wa1tnr/ainsuForth/README.md

-# ainsuForth-Gemma_M0
+# ainsuForth

-SNAPSHOT - Gemma M0 - 29 July 2017
+Platform: Gemma M0 - 29 July 2017

 A Forth for SAMD21G18A based on YAFFA-ARM Forth - 2012 by Stuart Wood.